adlnet-archive/xAPI-CoP-Charter/xAPI-CoP-Charter-Template.md

 Please note the following:

-- .Text surrounded by brackets [] should be updated to with your specific CoP name.
+- Text surrounded by brackets [] should be updated to with your specific CoP name.
-- .All text included is optional and is as an example – you are not required to use any of the text shown in this template
+- All text included is optional and is as an example – you are not required to use any of the text shown in this template